Exmark Z Turf Equipment Backyard Life

 However, thatch isn’t always a bad thing—a layer that’s less than a quarter-inch thick is normal and isn’t cause for alarm.
 It actually helps reduce soil compaction and water loss through evaporation, and it increases tolerance for cold and heat by protecting the growing blades.

-Best Time to Start Dethatching Your Lawn
+Best Time to Dethatch Your Lawn

 How Do You Dethatch?

 The process of dethatching is simple.
-You can purchase specialized rakes made for dethatching, but in a pinch a regular rake will do.
+You can purchase specialized rakes, but in a pinch a regular rake will do.
 You can also rent a specialized dethatching machine—aptly called a dethatcher—to make the job even easier.
 Your lawn might look a bit ragged afterwards, so you’ll need to go over it again—this time just barely skimming the top of your lawn to remove all the loose debris that you just dug up.
 But before you start, call up your local utility company and have them mark any buried lines to avoid unwanted surprises.

 The Benefits of Dethatching Your Lawn